vannizhang/web-performance-optimization-with-webpack/README.md

 ```

 ### Use web worker
 JavaScript runs on the browser’s main thread, right alongside style calculations, layout, and, in many cases, paint.
 If your JavaScript runs for a long time, it will block these other tasks, potentially causing frames to be missed.
-Move heavey/pure computational work (code doesn’t require DOM access) to Web Workers and run it off the browser's main thread can thus improve the rendering performance significantly.
+Move pure computational work (code doesn’t require DOM access) to Web Workers and run it off the browser's main thread can thus improve the rendering performance significantly.

 Use worker loader to load web worker file, and communicate with the web worker by sending messages via the postMessage API: